 The explorer in me wanted to know and learn more about Tibetan culture and Buddhism, even after visiting these monasteries and after speaking with a few locals I discovered this beautiful place.

-Norbulingka is located on Dharamshala – Palampur road, roughly half an hour’s drive from Mcleodganj.
+Norbulingka has located on Dharamshala – Palampur road, roughly half an hour’s drive from Mcleodganj.

 Must Not Miss